HyperQB/HyperRUSTY/README.md

 ## Inside the Container, stage 2: Reproduce Experiments

-We now describe in detail how to reproduce the results presented in the paper.
+We now describe in detail how to reproduce the complete results presented in the paper.
 To ensure correct execution, <mark>please adjust the `TIMEOUT` parameter defined at the top (line 5) of each shell script according to your machine’s setup.<mark/> We leave this value for reviewers to determine based on their computing environment.

 ### Reproducing Tables 4 & 5 (HLTL)